 Top 20 Ways to Reduce Your Carbon Footprint

-Here are top ways we can reduce our carbon footprint based on research by Union of Concerned Scientists and the climate solutions book Drawdown.
+Here are top twenty ways we can reduce our carbon footprint based on research by Union of Concerned Scientists and the groundbreaking climate solutions book Drawdown.
 Other top actions are also listed - from supporting climate reducing organizations to organizing community efforts to reduce our collective carbon footprint.

 - Switch to a renewable energy option through your utility or a certified renewable energy provider (U.S. and Canada).

 - Calculate your carbon footprint and buy carbon offsets from a certified provider (U.S. and Canada) (you can always reduce payments later as you make other changes).

 The UCS chart offers guidance on the most effective steps we can take: